cfrg/draft-irtf-cfrg-aead-limits/draft-wood-cfrg-aead-limits.md

 functional limits, such as the maximum length of inputs, which are determined by the properties of the underlying AEAD composition.
 Degradation of the security of the AEAD as a single key is used multiple times is not given a thorough treatment.

 These limits might also be influenced by the number of "users" of a given key.
-In the traditional setting, there is one key shared between a two parties, and any limits on the maximum length of inputs or encryption operations apply to that single key.
+In the traditional setting, there is one key shared between a two parties.
+Any limits on the maximum length of inputs or encryption operations apply to that single key.
+The attacker's goal is to break security (confidentiality or integrity) of that specific key.
 However, in practice, there are often many users with independent keys.
-In this "multi-user" setting, the attacker is assumed to have done some offline work to help break security (confidentiality or integrity) of a single key chosen at random.
-As a result, AEAD algorithm limits may depend on this amount of offline work and the number of users.
+In this "multi-user" setting, the attacker is assumed to have done some offline work to help break security of a single key (or user) chosen at random.
+As a result, AEAD algorithm limits may depend on offline work and the number of users.
+However, given that a multi-user attacker does not target any specific user, acceptable advantages may differ from that of the single-user setting.

 The number of times a single pair of key and nonce can be used might also be relevant to security.
 For some algorithms, such as AEAD_AES_128_GCM or